ARMmbed/mbed-os/TEST_APPS/readme.md

 Depending on a device, there might be a default network interface type defined in the mbed-os/targets/targets.json, which is used to locate a test-config file by default.
 If there is not, or you want to use a different interface than the default, you need to provide a relevant test-config -file to the mbed test with --test-config option.
 The test-config file contains the necessary information for the test application, there are some test-config files located under mbed-os/tools/test-configs.
+Devices which have their network drivers residing inside mbed-os can use generic test-configs like HeapBlockDeviceAndEthernetInterface.json and HeapBlockDeviceAndWifiInterface.json.
+Otherwise you need to use a device specific test-config.

 ### Running the tests